I deserve a rejection

 Still not tired of making chunky bowls

 Right now, in Red Lodge, the pace is picking up and the kilns are being fired.
-We follow each others’ projects, share knowledge, and commiserate about the cold—we may have nightmares about exploding greenware, but the icy turn on the county road is the real struggle that unites us.
+We follow each others’ projects, share knowledge, and commiserate about the cold—we may have in common nightmares about exploding greenware, but the real struggle that unites us is the icy turn down the county road.
 Play hard, drive slow.

 Meet my fellow residents: